StroeFlorin/floreonbot/README.md

 # FloreonBOT

-FloreonBOT is an open-source Telegram Bot built using **Java with Spring**, designed to enhance group chat experiences by providing various utilities such as weather updates, conversation summaries, and AI-driven responses using AI.
+FloreonBOT is an open-source Telegram Bot built using **Java with Spring**, designed to enhance group chat experiences by providing various utilities such as weather updates, conversation summaries, and AI-driven responses.
 More features are planned to be added in the future.

 ## Features